thirumalaics/interview_prep/Summaries/SPARK/Executor memory.md

 - understands \*.class
 	- class files are compiled \*.java files
 	- class files contains byte codes that JVM understands
-- this is the entity that makes java to be a portable language
+- JVM is the entity that makes java to be a portable language
 - there are specific implementations of the JVM for different systems(windows, Linux, mac)
 ## JVM Heap
 - now what the hell is heap?